 So we make those mistakes for you and tell you about them so you don't have to sit there in your bib shorts, carbo-loaded, fan on, music rocking, dongle broadcasting, all cued up to ride as soon as you get this damn hub on…only to find that your hub is 2mm off because you ordered the widely available version whose description seems to say it's compatible with your brand new trainer.
-We grade on that stuff in proportion to the degree of lividness in the case of experiencing the above completely hypothetical scenario that in no way occurred while testing one of the high-end trainers.
+We grade that stuff in proportion to the degree of lividness experienced in the case of experiencing the above completely hypothetical scenario that never occurred while testing one of the high-end trainers.

 Product research is a big consideration in this metric.
-If a product has negative reviews, we look at those spots - if they had tons of negative reviews, we make note of it and do even more research and testing in those areas to see if we can bring those issues out and understand why they're happening if we're seeing them too.
+If a product has negative reviews, we look at those spots - if they have tons of negative reviews, we make a note of it and do even more research and testing in those areas to see if we can bring those issues out and understand why they're happening if we're seeing them too.

 Our setup assessment evaluated all of the trainers on how difficult we found day-to-day use and the initial setup before the first ride.
 We assessed the need for tools to assemble the trainer and how much effort was involved in folding-unfolding and attaching a bike to the trainer.
 Another area that quickly became front and center was calibration before use.
 We found that the tire drive smart trainers required a significant amount of time to perform calibration before each use, ultimately a detriment to their score.
 We set up and took down all of these trainers more times in our testing period than most people will in a lifetime.
 We became intimately familiar with the nuances of all of the trainers, and our findings are outlined in this rating metric.